 The District's fiscal year is from July 1 until June 30.
 The Superintendent shall present to the Board, during a regular Board meeting in August, a tentative budget with appropriate explanation.
 This budget shall represent the culmination of an ongoing process of planning for the fiscal support needed for the District's educational program.
-The District's budget shall be entered upon the III.
-State Board of Education's (ISBE) School District Budget Form.
-To the extent possible, the tentative budget shall be balanced as defined by ISBE guidelines.
-The Superintendent shall complete a tentative deficit reduction plan if one is required by ISBE guidelines.
+The District's budget shall be entered upon the Illinois State Board of Education's School District Budget Form.
+To the extent possible, the tentative budget shall be balanced as defined by the State Board of Education guidelines.
+The Superintendent shall complete a tentative deficit reduction plan if one is required by the State Board of Education guidelines.